 These improvements would also mitigate runoff volumes from the proposed improvements as runoff volumes would be slightly reduced or maintained in all the analyzed storms.
-Based upon the detailed analysis contained in the SWPPP prepared for the Proposed Project (see SWPPP Appendix, Volume 2), the proposed stormwater management improvements would provide runoff reduction and water quality treatment for the 90% rainfall.
+Based upon the detailed analysis contained in the SWPPP prepared for the Proposed Project (see SWPPP Appendix, Volume 2), the proposed stormwater management improvements would provide runoff reduction, water quality treatment for the 90% rainfall.
+Solid event, stream channel protection, and attenuate peak rates of runoff for the 10- and 100- year storms as required by NYSDEC SPDES General Permit No. GP-0-20-001.

 The SWPPP is engineered such that any portion of the site that is to be disturbed would contribute no (zero) runoff to the lower lying neighborhoods.
 Any portion of the site that remains undisturbed and currently contributes to runoff to the lower lying neighborhoods would remain unchanged.
 However, no portion of the developed portion of the site would generate runoff to the lower lying neighborhoods or to any off-site areas that currently experience uncontrolled runoff.

 Mitigation measures to reduce impacts on soils, topography, and geology in the Project design are as follows:

-- An Erosion and Sediment Control Management Program would be established for the Proposed Project, beginning at the start of construction and continue throughout its course, as outlined in the New York State Standards and Specifications for Erosion and Sediment Control, November 2016. - Post construction and throughout the life of the project, a maintenance program would be implemented for the control of sediment transport and erosion control. - The Applicant would provide a final SWPPP during the Site Plan review process.

-• A more detailed post construction stormwater infiltration management and planting and maintenance plan would be provided for review during the Site Plan review process.
+- An Erosion and Sediment Control Management Program would be established for the Proposed Project, beginning at the start of construction and continue throughout its course, as outlined in the "New York State Standards and Specifications for Erosion and Sediment Control," November 2016. - Post construction and throughout the life of the project, a maintenance program would be implemented for the control of sediment transport and erosion control. - The Applicant would provide a final SWPPP during the Site Plan review process. - A more detailed post construction stormwater infiltration management and maintenance plan would be provided for review during the Site Plan approval process.